Skip to content

 Image5

-Although many EPM tools require extensive training and a high level of technical expertise, that’s not necessarily true in every case.
-CXO Software, for example, is remarkably user-friendly, allowing users in the finance department to develop powerful, flexible reports without help from the IT department.
+Although many of these EPM tools require extensive training and a high level of technical expertise, this isn’t true in every case.
+JustPerform, for instance, is remarkably user-friendly, allowing users in the finance department to develop powerful, flexible reports without help from the IT department.
+This enables teams like yours to get off the ground more quickly and simplifies your EPM reporting process to be more manageable and helpful.

-When you combine that ease-of-use with a collection of pre-built templates, you gain the ability to get up and running very quickly with EPM.
-That translates to tangible business results in a short period of time.
-It also means greater business agility, as you can modify your reports quickly and easily, adapting to changing conditions rapidly.
+Combining that ease-of-use with a collection of pre-built EPM templates gets you up and running even faster.
+This translates to tangible business results in a shorter period and greater business agility because you can modify reports quickly and easily, adapting to changing conditions.

 Sales Performance by Location